spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

 When you provide your cloud account information, Azure networking details will be sent to Palette unless you disable network calls from Palette to the account.
 To disable network calls, select the **Disable Properties** option.

-When you disable network calls from Palette, you need to create a Microsoft Entra application which can be used with Role-Based Access Control (RBAC).
+When you disable network calls from Palette, you need to create a [Microsoft Entra](https://learn.microsoft.com/en-us/entra/) application, which can be used with Role-Based Access Control (RBAC).
 Follow the summary steps below to create a new Microsoft Entra application, assign roles, and create the client secret.

 :::info